 There are a variety of ways to get a dose of CBD oil, but the most popular and likely most effective is simply to add a drop (more more, depending on the CBD concentration) under the tongue and leave it to absorb.

 In general, this method provides the second greatest bioavailability (after vaping) and gets cannabidiol into your system the fastest, but there are other methods that may be better for certain people.

 For example, vaping CBD oil is very popular.
-Generally, CBD vape liquids are made from CBD isolate which is made from 99% CBD and doesn’t contain many of the other compounds found in full spectrum CBD oil such as terpenes, flavonoids, and vitamins and minerals.
+Generally, CBD vape liquids are made from CBD isolate which is made from 99% CBD and doesn’t contain many of the other compounds found in full or broad spectrum spectrum CBD oil such as terpenes, flavonoids, and vitamins and minerals.

 However, this isn’t always the case, and it is possible to get CBD crumble that uses all of the beneficial ingredients of the plant.
 This is not only a preferable way to take CBD for some people, but science suggests vaping CBD holds potential for helping people to stop smoking both tobacco and cannabis too.